jentery/projectDesign/README.md

-# projectDesign
+# Project Design
-Project Design Module for English 507 at UVic
+Project Design Module for English 507 at UVic (Summer 2017)